jtsiomb/miniglut/README.md

 Windows, especially when using the microsoft compiler, where setting up and linking with a proper 3rd-party library is an ordeal in itself.
 Even more so if you decide to statically link, at which point you need to deal with the whole "MSVC runtime" chaos.

-Even if you decide to link MiniGLUT as a static library, instead of dropping it in your code, it still won't present any MSVC runtime compatibility issues, since it doesn't call any C library functions whatsoever.
+On GNU/Linux x86/x86-64 and 32bit Windows, MiniGLUT can be compiled to never call any C library functions whatsoever (which is the default if you use the included makefile/msvc project to build a static library).
+This is useful to avoid dependencies on any specific libc or msvc runtime.

 Download
 --------